-$[\]overline{\mathbf{3}}$ The OECD-DAC defines evaluability as 'the extent to which an activity or a program can be evaluated in a reliable and credible fashion'.
+$\overline{\mathbf{3}}$ The OECD-DAC defines evaluability as 'the extent to which an activity or a program can be evaluated in a reliable and credible fashion'.
 Assessments of evaluability are typically used to judge the coherence and logic of a project or program and clarify data availability and adequacy.
 These assessments also inform decision on the scope of the evaluation and specifically of the evaluation questions.
 Of particular relevance to an evaluation of long-term development co-operation is consideration of the elements of the ToR such as the scope of evaluation, evaluation questions, and deliverables, and their feasibility, risks and challenges such as in measuring attribution and contribution, feasibility of collecting data to a sufficient standard, types of data that are feasible to collect and appropriate and feasible methods given the evaluation questions, data availability and quality, and context (OECD, 2010).

-- (i) Has Swedish aid contributed to poverty reduction in Tanzania over time, and if so, in what way? - (ii) What are the important lessons for Swedish development co-operation today?
+(ii) What are the important lessons for Swedish development co-operation today?